LeonardOgendo/Campus-Emergency-Response-System/README.md

 ## CERS - Campus Emergency Response System

 ### 📌 Overview
-CERS (Campus Emergency Response System) is a cross-platform web application designed to enhance campus safety by providing real-time emergency reporting, responder coordination, and instant alerts.
+CERS (Campus Emergency Response System) is a cross-platform system designed to enhance campus safety by providing real-time emergency reporting, responder coordination, and instant alerts.
 Built with React (frontend) and Django (backend) using DRF for API communication, CERS ensures that emergencies are reported, assigned, and tracked efficiently.